dotnet/iot/src/devices/Pn5180/README.md

 while (!Console.KeyAvailable);
 ```

 Please note that the ```ListenToCardIso14443TypeA``` and ```ListenToCardIso14443TypeB``` can be configured with different transceiver and receiver configurations.
 Usually the configuration need to match but you can adjust and change them.
-See the section with Radio Frequence configuration for more information.
+See the section with Radio Frequency configuration for more information.

 A card will be continuously tried to be detected during the duration on your polling.
 If nothing is detected or if any issue, the function will return false.